cgalga01/MLB_Database/README.md

 2. The data file is ran second, it creates records that are stored in the tables

-3. The queries can be ran third, they are example uses of thed data
+3. The queries can be ran third, they are example uses of the database